Paige Leonhardt

-Personal
+Personal life

 Leonhardt was born on 21 September 2000.
 At the age of five she was involved in a car accident that left her with severe injuries.
 She spent four years recovering.
 The accident left her with hemiplegia cerebral palsy on her right side as well as intercranial hypertension, epilepsy and autism.
 The intercranial hypertension means that she regularly needs to have excess fluid on the brain removed via a spinal tap.
 The calcium build-up behind her eyes causes drusen which will one day lead to a loss of eyesight.
 She now lives in Mount Cotton, Queensland, previously lived in Port Macquarie which is also the home of wheelchair rugby gold medallist Ryley Batt who is her idol.
-She previously attended St Joseph's Regional College in Port Macquarie but in 2019 she graduated from Carmel College, Thornlands.
+She previously attended St Joseph's Regional College in Port Macquarie but in 2019 she graduated from St Paul's Grammar School.

+Since 2018, she is an ambassador for Variety the Children's charity.